MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 ## Automated ML

+SLIDE OUTPUT - AutoML Execution with multiple models & their hyperparameters – Figure

 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment

 One of the powerful AutoML settings configured was for automatic featurization (scaling & normalizing) of the input data.